 In the next scenes, we encounter the rest of the small community scavenging and see old refrigerators having been converted into carts and signs advertising Food and Fuel lying abandoned.
 Here we get the clear sense that civilisation and all its trappings have now become meaningless.
 There are constant throwaway pieces of dialogue that create a fascinating sense of people living in ignorance of civilisation – they encounter a horse and Shelley Plimpton fearfully worries “It only wants to eat us like the rest of the dogs,” or where Steven Curry fails to understand when Woodrow Chambliss talks about a concept like “twenty minutes.”
 In the latter scenes, we see Steven Curry trying to maintain the mimicry of a middle-class lifestyle – sitting on a couch watching a dead tv with a pipe in his mouth and then picking up a dead telephone to yell “buy Xerox” into it.

 The most fascinating character is that of Garry Goddrow’s magician who wows the community with what to us are simple gadgets and electrical devices – fireworks, electric blenders, lightbulbs and lamps – and we see that the display of technology has now become something akin to magic (the old Arthur C. Clarke adage).
-We also see Steven Curry discovering an old Wonder Woman comic-book and construing it as a new mythology, telling Shelley Plimpton stories from it when she falls ill akin to bedtime stories, saying “shazam” when lightning bolts flash and stating that the city they are searching for is Metropolis.
+We also see Steven Curry discovering an old Wonder Woman comic-book and construing it as a new mythology, telling Shelley Plimpton stories from it when she falls ill as though they were bedtime stories, saying “shazam” when lightning bolts flash and stating that the city they are searching for is Metropolis.
 In this, we see that the film is doing something utterly fascinating with the post-holocaust idea – construing the past (our present) the way people of a pre-civilised society would see it.